-Fund details include name, address, contact details, trustees and membership.
+Fund details include name, address, contact details, trustees, and membership.
 If any change in any information occurs, the SMSF should send this information to the Australian Taxation Office.
 Remember, once the change is made, you have to notify it within 28 days.

 Like any business, the authority should keep all the records properly in a superannuation fund.
 As a trustee, it is your responsibility to maintain accurate superannuation and tax records.
 This strategy will make your SMSF management more effective and efficient.

 On some occasions, an SMSF member may want to transfer a part or all of the benefits to any other superannuation fund.
-This situation is called rollover of benefits.
+This situation is called the rollover of benefits.
 Whenever it occurs, the trustee needs to complete a Rollover Benefits Statement, and the receiving fund and the concerned member should get copies of the documents from the trustee.
 Moreover, the trustee will have to make sure the rollover is to a valid superannuation fund.

-As a trustee, another essential duty that you must fulfil is paying superannuation benefits.
+As a trustee, another essential duty that you must fulfill is paying superannuation benefits.
 There are two ways to do it.
 You can pay it either as an income stream or a lump sum.

 As an SMSF trustee, you will need to pay some handsome amounts to your members.
 These are all superannuation benefits, which also include death benefits.
 You can make these payments either via cash or by in-specie asset transfer out of your SMSF.
 The term ‘in-specie means ‘in actual form.’
 Thus, an in-specie transfer means transferring ownership from one person or entity to another similar entity, where you do not need to convert your asset to cash.

 As a trustee, you have to withhold tax.
 This tax is called PAYG (Pay As You Go) withholding, where a member is paid a taxable benefit.
 There are common situations when these taxes are mostly paid.
-PAYG withholding is paid if a member’s age is less than 60 and receives a member benefit through lump sum or income stream.
+PAYG withholding is paid if a member’s age is less than 60 and receives a member benefit through a lump sum or income stream.

-If you want to set up your SMSF in Perth, these tips can come in handy as these are Australia-specific.
+If you want to set up your SMSF in Perth, these tips can come in handy as they are Australia-specific.
 But for personal situations and queries related to investment strategy, it will be better to consult any professional SMSF accountant.